-Sometimes things happen that are a concern to your neighbors or the landlord.
+Sometimes things happen that can be a concern to your neighbors or the landlord.
 Perhaps you had some friends come over and you played the music really loud when it was late at night.
 Maybe your dog got out through the patio door and chased another dog that was on its owner’s leash.
 Maybe you neglected to report a leak under your bathroom faucet and the ceiling in the unit below you fell in.
 Whatever the issue is, it will need to be addressed in a way that lets the landlord know it won’t happen again.
-If you have a problem, it’s a good idea to discuss it with your Community Living Coordinator (CLC) and case manager.
+If you have a problem, the first thing to do is discuss it with the property manager or landlord.
+They have experience in handling concerns that tenants may have.
+It’s also a good idea to discuss it with your HSS specialist and case manager.
 They can help you find a solution that can help ease the concerns of the landlord and keep the problem from happening again.

 If you cannot fix the lease violation or if it was so serious that it resulted in immediate eviction, you will need legal help.

 Eviction Process – In Maryland there are several steps in the eviction process: